Daniel7Fallon/WalkieTalkieLLM/README.txt

 Dependencies:
 Gson
  - Google library for serialising and deserialising between JSON and Java objects.
+JDOM2
+ - Used for constructing the XML file and formatting it.

 Note: Using Maven Shade Plugin to package dependencies in an uber-jar